shaundon/lametric-spotify/README.md

 I use an Amazon Echo in my kitchen to listen to music a lot.
 I also have a LaMetric Time in there.
 I thought it would be cool to display the currently playing song on it.
 I hoped that this would already exist, but unfortunately it doesn't (there is an IFTTT trigger for Amazon Echo 'now playing' changing, but it currently only works with Prime Music).

 So, this is my hack to get this functionality.
+I've been running it on my clock for over two years and it's not had a single issue!

 ### Specific speakers